 In consultation with their faculty advisers, students may petition for an ad hoc track tailored to their professional objectives.
 This may comprise graduate courses from established tracks, from across areas, and even from outside electrical engineering.
-The petition must justify how the selection of courses in the ad hoc track forms a coherent set of courses, and how the pro-
+The petition must justify how the selection of courses in the ad hoc track forms a coherent set of courses, and how the proposed ad hoc track serves the professional objectives.
+The petition must be approved by the faculty adviser and the departmental graduate adviser.